 The Greatest Boxer You’ve Never Heard of: Sam Langford

-Talking of history books we thought we’d whet the appetite by taking a trip back to simpler time, when protein shakes were something you got from eating raw eggs, and sparring sessions involved a bare-knuckle bust up with the old oak tree.
+Talking of history books we thought we’d whet the appetite by taking a trip back to a simpler time when protein shakes were something you got from whisking raw eggs, and sparring sessions involved a bare-knuckle bust-up with the old oak tree.
 We’d like to bring to your attention a man ESPN once heralded as ‘the greatest boxer you’ve never heard of’ – the uncompromising Sam Langford.

 “Sam Langford was a great fighter in an age of great fighters.
 In proportion to his height and weight there never was a greater fighting man.” – W. Diamond

 What’s remarkable about Langford aside from his many pseudonyms ‘Boston Tar Baby’, ‘Boston Terror’, and the ‘Boston Bonecrusher’, all despite hailing from Nova Scotia, Canada, was the fact that in his 250 plus fight career he boxed all the way from lightweight up to heavyweight which with a modest 5’7 inch frame was an incredible achievement, making him one of the first genuine pound-for-pounders.

 Born in 1883, Sam Langford had a troubled early life, fleeing home at the age of 14 to escape his abusive father, he found himself living on the streets in Boston.

 With very little in the way of work and hungry from a lack of food, he happened upon Joe Woodman who owned a local drugstore, but more significantly also owned a boxing gym where he offered Sam a job as a janitor.

 It was a fortuitous turn of events, that would see Langford step into the ring as a sparring partner for some of the local fighters before eventually taking up the sport himself.